-The NEROPA method was developed for scripts, to reduce the gender imbalance before shooting starts and the casting process is done.
-But actually the NEROPA principles can even be applied successfully at an earlier stage.
+The NEROPA method was developed for finished scripts, to reduce the gender imbalance before shooting and before the casting process is start.
+However, the NEROPA principles can also be applied successfully at an earlier stage.

 Write first, decide later

 In most cases the course for gender distribution in films is set very early.
 The leading character, the protagonist and antagonist, the two or three roles in the centre are in most cases created at the beginning, and their gender is determined as well.
 In the course of developing the script, as writing time goes by, during the various phases of the script (see also: DramaWiki: Text-types) other characters are added so that in the end there are 15 or 25 or even more speaking roles.

 I can imagine leading characters will be drawn in greater detail and revised numerous times.
 This happens less often with supporting roles and least with the nameless smallies.
 With them it may just be the basic question of in-or-out: Do I keep “neighbour“?
 Or does he have so little to say that I can merge him with “postman“?

 With some characters, there‘s no need for deciding their gender for a long time.
 They are neutral and can be actively and visibly classified as such, quite officially.
 This can be done on an overview concept sheet, on (green) index cards, with little wooden or plastic figures you use for visualizing the characters, or digitally.
 They can even get gender neutral first names for a start, Chris, Stevie, Robin, Jackie, just surnames without Mr / Ms, or be called by their profession, maybe stressing the neutralness if it is not generally perceived as neutral.
 Be inventive! (teacher, police officer, plumbing person, acter, chippy shop).